-Any WCAT action or decision, whether a summary decision (such as one concerning an application for an extension of time to appeal or a deemed abandonment) or a decision on the merits, is final and conclusive and is not open to question or review in any court
+Any WCAT decision, or action of the chair or WCAT, is final and conclusive and is not open to question or review in any court [s.

-[s.
 255(1)].
 There are two grounds on which a WCAT decision may be further considered or reconsidered.

 A party to a completed appeal may apply to the chair for reconsideration of a decision if new evidence has become available or been discovered.
 The chair may refer the decision for reconsideration if the chair is satisfied that the new evidence referred to in the application [s.
-256(3)(a) and (b)]:
+256(2)(a) and (b)]: